Siddarth-M/Geometry-for-AI/README.md

 # IoU

-Generalised Intersection of Union of 2 ordered-convex polygons.
+Generalised Intersection of Union of any 2 ordered-convex polygons.
 Inspired from finding IoU of 2 polygons inside a unit circle.

 IOU is defined as the area of intersection over the area of the union of given polygons.
 The following image from wikimedia illustrates the IOU concept clearly.